SciCatProject/scicatlive/nobugs_workshop/track1.md

    `onModuleInit()` calls `syncConfig()` for every configured id on each startup.
 It's supposed to seed from file only if the DB entry is missing — but it always overwrites from file, even after an admin has edited it.

-3. **Fix it.** Only seed from file when no DB entry exists yet; leave it alone otherwise.
-Optional, if time allows: add a unit test in [`runtime-config.service.spec.ts`](https://github.com/SciCatProject/backend/blob/master/src/config/runtime-config/runtime-config.service.spec.ts) covering both branches, run with `npm run test:api:jest`.
+3. **Fix it.** Only seed from file when no DB entry exists yet (for example checking if all changes were made by `system`); leave it alone otherwise.
+Optional, if time allows: eventually add a unit test in [`runtime-config.service.spec.ts`](https://github.com/SciCatProject/backend/blob/master/src/config/runtime-config/runtime-config.service.spec.ts) covering both branches, run with `npm run test -- --maxWorkers=25%`.

 4. **Document the fix.** Add a note to the backend's own [`docs/frontend-config-guide/frontend-config.md`](https://github.com/SciCatProject/backend/blob/master/docs/frontend-config-guide/frontend-config.md):